TERMS OF SERVICE

 (a) development, content, operation, maintenance, and use of the Customer Data,

-(b) ensuring that the Customer Data and Customer´s and Users’ use of the Customer Data will not violate any applicable laws, and
+(b) ensuring that the Customer Data and Customer’s, Users and Service Providers use of the Customer Data will not infringe the Intellectual Property Rights of any third party or violate any applicable laws, and

-5.3 With respect to Personal Data, the rights and obligations of the Customer and the Service Provider are included in the Data Protection Appendix.
+5.3 With respect to Personal Data, the rights and obligations of the Customer and the Service Provider are included in the Data Processing Agreement.

 5.5 The Service Provider shall maintain administrative, physical, and technical safeguards at a level not materially less protective than in applicable Nordic industry standards.
 Those safeguards will include measures for preventing unauthorized access, use, modification, deletion and disclosure of Customer Data by our personnel.

 5.6 The Service Provider, or any third party from whom the Service Provider derives its right, owns and shall retain all rights, title and interest, including any Intellectual Property Rights, in and to the Service.

 5.7 Nothing in the Service Agreement shall be deemed as an assignment or transfer of any Intellectual Property Rights from the Service Provider to the Customer or from the Customers to the Service Provider.